chessnerd435/tv_talking_hack/README.md

 ```bash
 cd /your/file/location/
 ```
-next you need to cd into the folder that yu have the files that you downloaded in
+next you need to cd into the folder that you have the files that you downloaded in

 ## How to Install

-then you need to instaall node_modules inside the folder
+then you need to install node_modules inside the folder

 ```bash
 npm install